CESAR CHAVEZ ONE STOP CENTER

 Students are required to maintain a minimum cumulative GPA of 2.0 or better.

 - Unit Completion Rate – Pace of Progress (Quantitative)

 Students are required to complete a minimum of 67% of the units in which they have enrolled.
 The cumulative units completed will be divided by the cumulative units attempted to calculate the pace of progress.
 All units are considered in this calculation.
 Units for which a grade of W, I, NP and/or F was received are considered as units attempted but not completed.

 - Maximum Time Frame (Quantitative)

 Students must complete their academic program within a maximum time frame of 150% of the published program’s required units.
 For example, associate in arts, associate in science and transfer degrees generally require 60 units to complete, so 150% of these programs would be 90 units.
-However, not all academic programs are 60 units in length, such as Certificate of Achievements and specialized technical programs so the maximum time limit is calculated specifically for each individual academic program.
+However, not all academic programs are 60 units in length, such as Certificates of Achievement and specialized technical programs, so the maximum time limit is calculated specifically for each individual academic program.

 - Repeated courses will count toward the 150% maximum units allowed.

 - The maximum time frame will not be extended for students who change academic programs or have prior degrees or certificates.